 Inflation Expectations Rise – What is causing the rising inflation?

-Rising inflation is very complicated, but I think we have four things that are causing inflation to rise:
+I agree with Friedman and believe the government is 100% responsible for rising inflation.
+That being said, I think we have four things that are causing inflation to rise:

 - Supply Chains Are Broken: Nearly everything from propane tanks to chicken wings is experiencing some kind of supply issue.